 How to become a member:

 “Those who are in the sangha are warriors, because they are trying to overcome samsara.
 Members of the sangha support one another and care for one another.
 They are not perfect, but they inspire us because they are people who want to deepen their practice of mindfulness, awareness and compassion.
 The sangha is also a container.
 When we practice together, the sangha helps our discipline.
-We realize that there are other people around who are going through the same thing.
+We realise that there are other people around who are going through the same thing.
 That gives us a feeling of encouragement.”

 – Sakyong Mipham Rinpoche